-Eventually he pulls back so he can look at her.
+Eventually, he pulls back so he can look at her.
 Her eyes are still closed, her lips slightly parted.
-The warm light of the room makes her glow while simultaneously darkening the shadows thrown by her almost aristocratic cheekbones and the small scar above her left eye.
+The warm light of the room makes her glow, while simultaneously darkening the shadows thrown by her almost aristocratic cheekbones and the small nick above her eye.
 He reaches out a finger and brushes it lightly, making her shudder before slowly opening her eyes.
 He sees fear, confusion, pain and an unbearable hopefulness.
 He loathes the knowledge that she is seeing the same in him.
 She steps tentatively forward, closing the space between them again.

-"who says I can't handle it?
-I wish people would stop thinking I'm so fucking weak and defenseless"
+"Who says I can't handle it?
+I wish people would stop thinking I'm so fucking weak and defenceless all the time!"

 "I'm a big girl, House..."

 "When I said I wanted you, I never imaged we'd wake up in each other's arms, that you'd take me out, that you'd become someone else...
 I wasn't hoping to fix you...
-I just wanted you.. and I don't know why...
+I just wanted you..
+And, no, I don't know why...
 You may not like me, but unfortunately for you, it's not mutual, even though it would be so much easier if it was..
 I'm sorry, House, but...
-I like you"
+I like you."

-She laughs softly at him, not wanting to hear it.
-She hasn't pegged House as the sympathetic type, but then this whole situation is pretty fucking weird.
+She laughs softly at him; not wanting to hear it.
+She hadn't pegged House as the sympathetic type, but then this whole situation is pretty fucking weird.